• Skip to main content

 If your child’s in primary school, they need to get at least one hour of activity a day that gets them breaking a sweat; this needs to be a combination of moderate and vigorous intensity exercise.

 Here are some age appropriate kids for exercising for kids.
 Moderate intensity exercise could be an energetic walk to school, skipping in the playground at lunchtime or skateboarding.
-Vigorous intensity exercise could be playing tag or chase, a game of outdoor sports, or dancing.
+Vigorous intensity exercise could be playing tag or chase, outdoor sports games, or dancing.

 Although children are likely to get a good amount of exercise during PE lessons, try and encourage them to participate in active playground games as well and make sure they get exercise outside the school grounds.